 São Sebastião Festival

 The celebration features musical attractions and typical dances, such as Samba de Couro and Dança do Marimbondo.
-In addition, as in all the three celebrations, the mast of São Sebastião is raised in front of the Church as the highlight of the festival.
+Moreover, as in all the three celebrations, the mast of São Sebastião is raised in front of the Church as the highlight of the festival.

 In addition to the religious festivals, Trancoso also has the events and festivals below: